fsprojects/LocSta/README.md

 * There is no mutation involved.
 * No need for objects, state capturing closures or pointers - there are just functions.
 * There is no persistence from one evaluation of a stateless computation to another.
-* No separation between *allocation* and *usage*, which is comfortable to write: A function can be used in the place where it should be used - there is no de-localization in code between state allocation and usage, because there is no such thing as state allocation.
+* No separation of *instanciation* and *usage*, which is comfortable to write: A function can be used ad-hoc (or in-place) where it should be used - there is no de-localization in code between state instanciation and usage.

 **LocSta aims to providing coding comfort in a way that stateful computations can be treated and composed as if they were stateless functions.**